“The Iron lady that defeated Argentina is dead.”

-People here remember the interview Margaret Thatcher gave to Sir David Frost three years after the war where she said that the Belgrano was sunk to save British lives, and that she would do it all over again.
+People in Argentina remember the interview that Margaret Thatcher gave Sir David Frost three years after the war where she said that the Belgrano was sunk to save British lives and that she would do it all over again.

 “The Belgrano was supposed to participate in a military action that did not happen because of bad weather.
 But we played a crucial role in the war.
 That’s why we started retracting but the day before we were supposed to be backing up the military and that’s why we got hit,” he told us.

 Argentina continues to claim the Malvinas, as the Falklands are called in Argentina, in spite of a recent referendum where the residents on the Island voted to remain British.